-Join David Rivers for an in-depth discussion in this video Defining your own theme colors, part of Up and Running with Visio 2013.
+Join David Rivers for an in-depth discussion in this video Defining your own theme colors, part of Learning Visio 2013.

 When you apply Themes to a diagram, you're also applying a set of Colors called…Theme Colors, what we used to call Color Schemes.
 What you can do here in…Visio 2013 is set up your own set of Theme Colors or Color Scheme if you like.…Maybe you wanted to match your company colors for example, and there's no set…that perfectly matches, well, you can create your own custom set.…That's what we're going to do right now as we continue working with our…NoObstacles_OrgChart file.…And if you jump to this lesson, need to get caught up, you can open up…NoObstacles_OrgChart0304 from the Chapter_03 folder.…